Garelochhead railway station

 Garelochhead railway station (Ceann a' Gheàrrloch) is a railway station serving the village of Garelochhead, on the Gare Loch, in Scotland.
 This station is on the West Highland Line and is a boundary station for SPT.
 It is sited 8 mi 76 chain from Craigendoran Junction, near Helensburgh, between Arrochar and Tarbet and Helensburgh Upper.
 ScotRail manage the station and operate most services, with others provided by Caledonian Sleeper.

 History

 The station seen in 1996.
 Note the overgrown siding on the right.

 This station opened to passengers on 7 August 1894.

 The station was laid out with a crossing loop and an island platform.
 There were sidings on both sides, and a turntable on the west side of the line.

 The station was host to a LNER camping coach from 1935 to 1939.
 A camping coach was also positioned here by the Scottish Region from 1964 to 1967.

 Until the 1960s, the station was served by a local shuttle service between Craigendoran and in addition to main line trains to Fort William and Mallaig.
 Latterly operated by a Wickham diesel railbus, it fell victim to the Beeching Axe in June 1964.

+In 2021, the Railway Heritage Trust gave a grant for a sewer connection, which could help reopen the station buildings, which have fallen into disuse.